-Consumers have new tools with which to express themselves.
+But consumers aren't helpless.
+Shoppers have new tools to express themselves.
 Internet forums can turn one person's headache into a corporate migraine.
-Companies as different as Samsung and Domino's Pizza are on social-networking sites so that they can monitor what's said about them--and they often respond to a concern before it can go viral.
-Bad news travels fast.
+Many companies actively monitor the sites to intercept problems before they go viral and do greater damage, so you're likely to get a quick response Bad news travels fast.
 According to the ASU study, each dissatisfied complainant spreads the word to an average of about 18 people.

 "Twitter has become the go-to brand for customer support," said Marsha Collier, author of "The Ultimate Online Customer Service Guide" (Wiley, 2011).
 "I had a question about OnStar, tweeted it out, and got the answer within the hour.
 Some brands will respond within seconds."

-Many companies use social-media monitoring software to scan Twitter, Facebook, YouTube, and blogs constantly for brand references.
-And those companies have customer-service agents dedicated to those sites, says Jeff Brady, a public-relations expert who works with Working Solutions, a Dallas company that trains service representatives.
+Many companies use social-media monitoring software to scan Twitter, Facebook, YouTube, Instagram, and blogs constantly for brand references.
+Some even have customer-service agents dedicated to those sites, says Jeff Brady, a public-relations expert who works with Working Solutions, a Dallas company that trains service representatives.

 Some businesses are giving consumers a wider range of ways to reach them.
 L.L.Bean, for example, posts its toll-free phone number on all of its Web pages (a convenience few companies offer) and allows e-mail queries and live chat with agents.
 You can even leave a message for an agent who will call you back.